Brunch Charcuterie Board Ideas

 Get your board ingredients ready, line a board with parchment paper or grab a platter and start arranging.

-Continue to arrange the food around the board.
-This is a smaller board, so it fills up fast.
+- Start with one side of the board, and arrange food.
+Keep the fruit away from the dry ingredients and continue to arrange the food around the board.
+This board is small, so it fills up fast.

 Theme Brunch Board Ideas

-Seasonal charcuterie board - Start by choosing ingredients that are currently in season, such as fresh berries for summer or apples and pears for the fall.
+- Seasonal brunch charcuterie board – Start by choosing ingredients that are currently in season, such as fresh berries for summer or apples and pears for the fall, along with a yogurt parfait.
 Include spices and flavors and colors of the season.

-Mediterranean snack board - Use an assortment of Mediterranean foods such as hummus, olives, pita, feta cheese, hard-boiled eggs or a slices of Mediterranean quiche.
+- Mediterranean brunch board – Use an assortment of Mediterranean foods such as hummus, olives, pita, feta cheese, hard-boiled eggs or a slices of Mediterranean quiche.

-French charcuterie brunch board - French-inspired brunch charcuterie board can include croissants, brie cheese, quiche, baguette fresh fruit, herbed butter and honey.
+- French brunch charcuterie brunch board – French-inspired brunch charcuterie board can include croissants, brie cheese, quiche, baguette fresh fruit, herbed butter and honey, plus other sweet treats.

-Bagel breakfast board - This is perfect for a brunch spread that's centered around bagels. use foods such as smoked salmon, assorted cream cheese blends, a variety of jams, capers, red onion, and fresh dill You could also add some sliced tomatoes, cucumber and fresh fruit for extra freshness.
+- Bagel brunch board – This is perfect for a brunch spread that’s centered around bagels.
+Use foods such as smoked salmon, assorted cream cheese blends, a variety of jams, capers, red onion, and fresh dill.
+You could also add some sliced tomatoes, cucumber, fresh fruit or avocado toast for extra freshness.

-Brunch Cheese board - Skip the eggs and meat, and make an easy brunch bard with cheese.
+- Brunch cheese board – Skip the eggs and meat, and make an easy brunch board with cheese.
 Fill it with a variety of cheeses of different textures.
-Add bagel baguette slices, mini bagels, pita bread and fresh fruit and jam.
+Add bagel, baguette slices, mini bagels, pita bread and fresh fruit and jam.

-- Keep it sanitary and add a little bit of space between food items so it's easy to grab without touching other foods on the board.
+- Leave enough of space between food items so it’s easy to grab without touching other foods on the board.

 - Use toothpicks or small forks to grab the food instead of using your fingers.